Sravanigaju/Qxf2_internship_22/README.md

     -**Introducing Variables**
     -**Using variables and Print()**

-    **#Day24**
+    # Day24

     -Updated Day23 work in to the Github Repository.
     -Made Github Repositories to _Public_
     -Created _Resume_ in Github.
     -Continued to learn the python course.
     -Topics Learnt:
     -Writing Programs
     -Storing Calculations In Variables
     -**For Loops**
     -Introducing For Loops
     -Indentation
     -Basic For Loop Exercises
     -Building Up Strings
     -Building Up Strings Exercises
     -Basic Terminology
     -**If Statements**
     -Introducing If Statements
     -Combining Compound Statements
     -Understanding Programs With snoop
     -if and else
     -The Equality Operator
     -Introducing elif
-      S-Other Comparison Operators
+    -Other Comparison Operators